Child maintenance terms and their meaning

 - is not married or in a civil partnership

-- is in full-time non-advanced education
+- is in full-time non-advanced education or approved training

 If Child Benefit is still being received, someone under 20 can still be regarded as a child for child maintenance purposes even if they aren't in full-time non-advanced education.